What is a snow emergency?

 My car was towed during a parking ban.
 How can I find out where it is?

-When a vehicle is towed, the owner of the vehicle should contact the Providence Police Department Central Station at (401) 243-6400 with their vehicle’s registration number in order to find out which towing company has their vehicle.
+When a vehicle is towed, the owner of the vehicle should contact the Providence Police Department non-emergency line at (401) 272-3121 and Dial 0 to speak with an operator.
+You will need the vehicle’s registration number, make and model in order to find out which towing company has their vehicle.

 Who should I call if my street hasn’t been plowed?